browserengineering/book/book/embeds.md

         self.scroll = self.clamp_scroll(new_scroll)
 ```

-There's also a set of accessibility hover interactions that we need to
+There are also a number of accessibility hover interactions that we need to
 support.
 This is hard, because the accessibility interactions happen
 in the browser thread, which has limited information: